 Tall canopy cover along the route parallel to Park Hill, at the end closest to Luton Road, is shading the route.
 4m either side of the route will be cleared of trees and shrubs to provide more light penetration for ground flora.
-The width of the embankments at this stage will leave a good buffer of tree cover further from the path combined with improved ground flora that will result in a more diverse habitat.
+The width of the embankments at this stage will leave a good buffer of tree cover further from the path.